 What about the dairy case placement, which still persists?
 Perhaps it was once true that forcing a customer to trek from one end of the store to the other for the two items they wanted was successful at increasing basket size, but can that still be the case?
 It’s almost a cliché to say that consumers today prize convenience above all else.
 Yet this grocery store design belief rejects convenience.
 It is wholly inconvenient.
 When that same customer can avoid the hassle of the store altogether and order milk and eggs from an app and have them delivered to his front door the same day from a competitor, the design belief has become antithetical to its purpose.

 While not every design belief or assertion can be initially supported with data, they can be validated through testing and prototyping.
-As a digital CX consultancy, Hero works with a variety of leading B:B and B:C brands across site, app, mobile, community, and email experience design.
+As a customer experience agency, Hero works with a variety of leading B2B and B2C brands across site, app, mobile, community, and email experience design.
 An initial exercise we often conduct with clients for prototyping and test-based optimization focuses on probing and defining the underlying business purpose and design beliefs inherent in brand experiences.
 Every experience, touchpoint, asset, or gesture has a purpose – or should have one.
 And each, for the simple reason that someone created them, expresses an inherent belief.

 We have developed a process to define the relationship between purpose and belief to drive optimization and innovation.
 It’s a simple five-step process but an incredibly effective framework to support data-driven design.